ObayAlshaer/ObayAlshaer/README.md

 ### I am a Software Engineering student @ the University of Ottawa

-### My passions include machine learning🤖, quantitaive finance💰, and HFT📈
+### My passions include machine learning🤖 and finance💰

 ### Currently working on:
 ####   - Black-Scholes Options Trading Model